-The World Can Expect More Cyber Crime From North Korea
+The World Can Expect More Cybercrime From North Korea

 Attacks have already increased in size, frequency and boldness since the imposition of last February’s U.N. sanctions.
 In May, North Korean agents stole the personal details of 10.3 million users of the Interpark e-commerce firm in South Korea.
 They then attempted to blackmail of the firm’s board for 3 billion won ($2.6 million) of untraceable bitcoin.

 Generally, North Korean hackers operate from cities in northeastern China — most often Shenyang and Dandong — where they are sent by their government to work for Chinese IT firms.
-(Their below market wages are collected directly by the North Korean state.)
+(Their below-market wages are collected directly by the North Korean state.)
 At night, however, they engage in all manner of illicit activities.
 Hacks typically fall into three categories: revenue generation, information gathering or the planting of malicious code to undermine enemy states — principally South Korea and the U.S.

 On Aug.
-7 last year, North Korean hackers in Shenyang accessed the South Korea's cyber command intranet through a server in the defense ministry's main information center, according to Yonhap news agency.
+7 last year, North Korean hackers in Shenyang accessed South Korea's cybercommand intranet through a server in the Defense Ministry's main information center, according to Yonhap news agency.
 South Korea’s Defense Ministry said some 3,200 computers were contaminated with malware, though denied that sensitive information was stolen.
 "As one of the military's two integration servers was jointly linked to the Internet and the intranet, it allowed the hackers to gain access to the intranet," a ministry official told Yonhap.

 Hacks are especially likely to ramp up as Pyongyang searches for ways to fund the final stage of its quest for a nuclear-armed ballistic missile capable of hitting the U.S. mainland.
-Although North Korea remains one of the world’s most impoverished regimes — its official economy was worth just $28.4 billion in 2014, according to South Korea's central bank — the Kim regime has still invested an estimated $1.1 billion to $3.2 billion towards developing a nuclear deterrent.
+Although North Korea remains one of the world’s most impoverished regimes — its official economy was worth just $28.4 billion in 2014, according to South Korea's central bank — the Kim regime has still invested an estimated $1.1 billion to $3.2 billion toward developing a nuclear deterrent.
 An atomic bomb is considered a trump card by Pyongyang that will guarantee the regime’s survival, and Kim Jong Un will pull out all the stops to get over the final hurdle.

-—With reporting by Stephen Kim/Seoul
+— With reporting by Stephen Kim / Seoul